Beyond the Background: Gravitational Wave Anisotropy and Continuous Waves from Supermassive Black Hole Binaries: Acknowledgments

 \section{Acknowledgments}

-The authors thank Jeff Hazboun, Jeremy Baier, Bence B\'ecsy, and Neil Cornish for helpful discussions throughout the development of this paper and insight regarding CW detection statistics.
+The authors thank Jeff Hazboun, Jeremy Baier, Bence B\'ecsy, and Neil Cornish for helpful discussions throughout the development of this paper, particularly regarding CW detection statistics.
+We also thank Nihan Pol for insight into the anisotropy methods and interpretation.
+Finally, we thank the anonymous referee for thoughtful and constructive feedback.
 The work of AM and AL was supported by the Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy - EXC 2121 Quantum Universe - 390833306.

 \software{ astropy \citep{astropy}, cython \citep{cython2011}, hasasia \citep{Hazboun2019Hasasia}, healpy \citep{healpy}, HEALpix \citep{healpix} holodeck \citep{holodeck}, jupyter \citep{jupyter2016}, kalepy \citep{kalepy}, matplotlib \citep{matplotlib2007}, numpy \citep{numpy2011}, scipy \citep{2020SciPy-NMeth}, }